 is not zero the condition will succeed, because non-zero numbers in JavaScript are considered truthy.

-Why Not Use Just the length
+Why Not Just Use the length

 Property on Its Own?

-The reason we don't use the length
+The reason the length

-property on its own is because length
+property is not used on its own is because length

-Hope you found this post useful.
-It was published (and was last revised ).
+This post was published (and was last revised ) by Daniyal Hamid.
+Daniyal currently works as the Head of Engineering in Germany and has 20+ years of experience in software engineering, design and marketing.
 Please show your love and support by sharing this post.